← Back to Resources

 This is the California-specific consideration that employers need to understand clearly:

-California does conform to the federal FICA exemption — Section 127 contributions are exempt from Social Security and Medicare tax regardless of state conformity.
+California has long conformed to the federal FICA exemption — Section 127 contributions are exempt from Social Security and Medicare tax regardless of state conformity.

 California DFPI Considerations